OneTrueJASH/Mem100X/CONTRIBUTING.md

 #### PR Requirements

 - [ ] Passes all TypeScript checks
-- [ ] Includes benchmarks for new features
+- [ ] Performance impact has been considered
 - [ ] Performance is maintained or improved
 - [ ] Documentation is updated
 - [ ] Commit messages are clear